MariumAZ/POC-Room_Matching/MODEL_DOCUMENTATION.md

 ### 2. Embedding Model (`all-MiniLM-L6-v2`)

 We convert the cleaned name + description into vector embeddings using a lightweight sentence transformer.
 This captures **semantic similarity** rather than just string overlap.
+We selected MiniLM for its speed and strong accuracy given its small size (only ~22 MB), which is ideal for real-time matching at scale.

 ### 3. FAISS Vector Store